ainagari/monopoly/README.md

 #### Note on frequency counts

 We provide the frequency counts for French, Spanish and Greek (`freq_counts_[LANGUAGE].pkl`), which were calculated from the [OSCAR corpus](https://oscar-corpus.com/) (Ortiz Suárez et al, 2019).
 We, however, cannot provide the English counts.
 A path to [Google Ngrams frequencies](https://catalog.ldc.upenn.edu/LDC2006T13) (Brants and Franz, 2006) needs to be provided for English with the flag `--english_freq_fn`.
+You can also use other frequency counts.
+They should be in a zipped text file with this format:
+`word[TAB]frequency\n`

 ### Significance and classifiers